Topological recursion: Origin

 The topological recursion was first discovered in random matrices.
 One main goal of random matrix theory, is to find the large size asymptotic expansion of n-point correlation functions, and in some suitable cases, the asymptotic expansion takes the form of a power series.
 The n-form $\omega_{g,n}$ is then the g^{th} coefficient in the asymptotic expansion of the n-point correlation function.
-It was found that the coefficients $\omega_{g,n}$ always obey a same recursion on 2g-2+n.
+It was found that the coefficients $\omega_{g,n}$ always obey the same recursion on 2g-2+n.
 The idea to consider this universal recursion relation beyond random matrix theory, and to promote it as a definition of algebraic curves invariants, occurred in Eynard-Orantin 2007 who studied the main properties of those invariants.

 An important application of topological recursion was to Gromov–Witten invariants.
 Marino and BKMP conjectured that Gromov–Witten invariants of a toric Calabi–Yau 3-fold $\mathfrak X$ are the TR invariants of a spectral curve that is the mirror of $\mathfrak X$.

 Since then, topological recursion has generated a lot of activity in particular in enumerative geometry.

 The link to Givental formalism and Frobenius manifolds has been established.